 Cost of dental implants reflects the materials used, surgical expertise required, and long-term value provided.
 While the initial investment exceeds other options, the durability and functionality often make implants more cost-effective over time.

-We offer dental implants financing to make treatment accessible.
+We offer financing to make treatment accessible.
 Many patients use payment plans to spread costs over time.
 Some dental insurance plans provide partial coverage, especially if tooth loss resulted from accident or injury.